 It can be argued that identity crisis is one of the biggest challenges we face in our attempts to build Matabeleland.
-A sense of entitlement is evident where some population groups feel more deserving of the ownership of the territory than others hence the disputes around ‘Matabeleland’ or ‘Mthwakazi’ when it comes to what name to call the country.
-Perhaps an even bigger problem is the lack of self-acceptance; seeking South African validation is the major weakness, there seems to be prestige in having some form of South African connection than being Matabele.
+A sense of entitlement is evident where some population groups feel more deserving of the ownership of the physical, social, political and economical space of the territory than others hence the disputes around ‘Matabeleland’ or ‘Mthwakazi’ when it comes to what name to call the country.
+Perhaps an even bigger problem is the lack of self-acceptance; seeking South African validation is the major weakness, there seems to be prestige in having some form of South African connection than being just Matabele.

-Our historical connection with South African population groups is not in dispute, it is well documented and remains evident to this day but let us accept Matabeles are not South Africans, Matabeles are a nation in their own right not a subsection of population groups in South Africa.
+Our historical connection with South African population groups is not in dispute, it is well documented and remains evident to this day but let us accept Matabeles are not South Africans; there are Matabeles of South African extraction but they are now a nation in their own right not a subsection of population groups in South Africa.
 To build Matabeleland it is important that we acknowledge the separate identity of Matabeleland safely detached from the South African identity.

 The majority of our population groups are content with the Matabeleland identity, but some Nguni individuals and communities are still consumed by their South African origins and identity, but they also want to belong to the Matabeleland nation.
 Over the years, this identity dualism has become a thorn in the Matabeleland political flesh; it divides more than it unites the different nations that share the geographic and political territory of Matabeleland, worse still, it compromises efforts of building a stable nation.